apt-team-018/transformers-usf/README.md

 </h4>

 <h3 align="center">
-    <p>State-of-the-art pretrained models for inference and training</p>
+    <p>Enhanced state-of-the-art pretrained models with Omega3 support</p>
 </h3>

 <h3 align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/transformers_as_a_model_definition.png"/>
 </h3>

+## Transformers-USF

+**Transformers-USF** is an enhanced version of the Hugging Face Transformers library that includes **Omega3 model support** alongside all original transformers functionality.

-Transformers acts as the model-definition framework for state-of-the-art machine learning models in text, computer vision, audio, video, and multimodal model, for both inference and training.
+This package acts as the model-definition framework for state-of-the-art machine learning models in text, computer vision, audio, video, and multimodal model, for both inference and training - **now with Omega3 capabilities**.

-It centralizes the model definition so that this definition is agreed upon across the ecosystem. `transformers` is the pivot across frameworks: if a model definition is supported, it will be compatible with the majority of training frameworks (Axolotl, Unsloth, DeepSpeed, FSDP, PyTorch-Lightning, ...), inference engines (vLLM, SGLang, TGI, ...), and adjacent modeling libraries (llama.cpp, mlx, ...) which leverage the model definition from `transformers`.
+It centralizes the model definition so that this definition is agreed upon across the ecosystem. `transformers-usf` is the pivot across frameworks: if a model definition is supported, it will be compatible with the majority of training frameworks (Axolotl, Unsloth, DeepSpeed, FSDP, PyTorch-Lightning, ...), inference engines (vLLM, SGLang, TGI, ...), and adjacent modeling libraries (llama.cpp, mlx, ...) which leverage the model definition from `transformers`.

+### Key Features:
+- **🔥 Omega3 Model Support**: Advanced transformer architecture with enhanced capabilities
+- **🎯 Drop-in Replacement**: Use `from transformers import ...` syntax unchanged
+- **🚀 Full Compatibility**: All original HuggingFace models and features included
+- **⚡ Latest Base**: Built on transformers 4.56.0 with all recent improvements

 We pledge to help support new state-of-the-art models and democratize their usage by having their model definition be simple, customizable, and efficient.

-There are over 1M+ Transformers [model checkpoints](https://huggingface.co/models?library=transformers&sort=trending) on the [Hugging Face Hub](https://huggingface.com/models) you can use.
+There are over 1M+ Transformers [model checkpoints](https://huggingface.co/models?library=transformers&sort=trending) on the [Hugging Face Hub](https://huggingface.com/models) you can use, plus our enhanced Omega3 models.

-Explore the [Hub](https://huggingface.com/) today to find a model and use Transformers to help you get started right away.
+Explore the [Hub](https://huggingface.com/) today to find a model and use Transformers-USF to help you get started right away.

 ## Installation